surferjeff/cold-start/TaigasTasks.md

 1. Implement a webserver with /hello and /query_firestore url handlers in *one* of the language directories, whichever you like.
-    * /hello responds with a static web page.
+    * /hello responds with a simple web page.
     * /query_firestore executes a firestore query
       that returns one result, and responds with a web page containing the result.